-I had an amazing stay in a lovely hut in a Backpacker’s Hill Resort.
+I had an amazing stay in a bamboo hut in a Backpacker’s Hill Resort. with eco-friendly attitude.
 The design refers to the native huts out of bamboo with a straw roof.
 It’s very new place, as for now they have only 5 huts.
 Each of them is suitable for two people and has a bathroom inside.
 There is a mosquito net over every bed and a common kitchen.
 The place is on the little hill, 10 min walk from the beach front/center of the village.
-Therefore, there is a great view on the greenery around and just a choir of cicadas at night and karaoke of cocks in the morning.
+It’s out of the center, but instead there is a great view on the greenery around and just a choir of cicadas at night and karaoke of cocks in the morning.
 My stay felt so comfortable and relaxing, as it perfectly fits to the Port Barton chill vibe.

 Responsible tourism in the Philippines

 You can’t help leaving a charcoal smudge in your wake, no matter what.
 However, this does not hurt trying to take more eco friendly choices while traveling and lift the remorse and lighten the blemish on Mother Earth.

 Keep in mind that Philippines has horrible waste management and it’s one of the world largest polluters of the oceans.
 Every waste we produce may end up in the ocean.
 Please be conscious and reuse and reduce your waste as much as possible.
 Paradise islands look stunning but you don’t know if the hotel owners burn they trash or it ends up on the landfill.
 Remember that apart from their own trash Philippines is dumpsite of Canada, Australia and few other countries which ship their trash there.
 Try to not buy one use plastic, say no to straw, use reusable cotton bags and refillable bottle.
 Inspire the others for a better and plastic free world for all of us.